faolane/LAP/readme.md

 * And *C(i,j)* the elements of the cost matrix *C*.
 Used if *gen* = 0.

 Let us note that the LAP problem and the program can be easily generalized to cases where there are *n* workers and *m* jobs *i.e.* to rectangular cost matrices.
-Indeed, one can always add jobs or workers *i.e.* columns or rows to with cost of 0 in order to construct a square matrix.
-However, we restrain ourselves to the case of square cost matrices here.
+Indeed, one can always add jobs or workers *i.e.* columns or rows with cost of 0 in order to construct a square matrix.
+However, the program here only accept square cost matrices here.

 ## Copyright